 Ok Procedure Place the ground lead of your voltmeter on the anode (opposite the banded end) of D1.
 This is ground reference for all measurements.
 Apply 13.8V power to JP5.
-Measure the voltage on the 9V bus by connecting the other lead of the meter to the cathode of D1.
-This should be 9 volts, $\pm 0.25$ V. If not, fix the problem before proceeding.
-If you have an ammeter, measure the current draw on the 12 volt input.
+With the positive lead of the voltmeter connected to the cathode of D1 you should see the same voltage as at the input.
+If you don't, fuse F1 is probably blown.
+Measure the voltage on the 9V bus by connecting the other lead of the meter to pin 3 of IC8.
+This should be 9 volts, ± 0.25 V. If not, fix the problem before proceeding.
+If you have an ammeter, measure the current draw at the power input.
 It should be less than 25ma.
 If it is significantly more, there is likely a short circuit.
 Remove power from the circuit.